astral-sh/ruff/flake8_to_ruff/README.md

 2. Ruff will omit any error codes that are unimplemented or unsupported by Ruff, including error codes from unsupported plugins.
 (See the [Ruff README](https://github.com/charliermarsh/ruff#user-content-how-does-ruff-compare-to-flake8) for the complete list of supported plugins.)
-3. `flake8-to-ruff` does not auto-detect your Flake8 plugins, so any reliance on Flake8 plugins that implicitly enable third-party checks will be ignored.
-Instead, add those error codes to your `select` or `extend-select` fields, so that `flake8-to-ruff` can pick them up.

 ## License